-- Always leave the foster dog alone when he/she is eating, chewing or sleeping.
-Some dogs may nip or bite if bothered while eating or startled while sleeping. - Do not take away a toy or prized possession from the foster dog.

-- Do not tease the foster dog. - Don't chase the foster dog around the house or run quickly around the foster dog; it may scare him. - Pick up all your toys.
+- Always leave the foster dog alone when he/she is eating, chewing on treats & toys or sleeping.
+Some dogs may nip or bite if bothered while eating or startled while sleeping. - Do not take away a toy or prized possession from the foster dog. - Never tease the foster dog. - Don't allow your young children to scream loudly or chase your foster dog or run quickly around the foster dog; it may scare him. - Pick up all children's toys.
 Some dogs may not be able to tell the difference between what is theirs and what belongs to the kids.